auravila/DataScience-Capstone/README.md

 ## Automated ML

-In this project an initial AutoML experiment was built with the aid of ML Studio in order to obtain some preliminary metrics especially and dataset analysis mainly to obtain a view on the confusion matrix for the target variable.
+In this project an initial AutoML experiment was built with the aid of ML Studio in order to obtain some preliminary metrics.
+And to obtain a view on the confusion matrix for the target variable.
+For this experiment a classification model was selected sice it fits properly to predict small set of values.

+* **Classification:** A model that generates output that will be limited to some finite set of discrete values.*

 The confusion matrix indicated that the dataset is unbalanced and directed to choose an appropiate best metric indicator.